Let's get in touch.

 (4) Should the customer not declare acceptance despite the criteria for acceptance being fulfilled, T.CON may specify a reasonable deadline for submission of a declaration of acceptance.
 The project is deemed accepted upon the expiration of this deadline.
 T.CON will notify the customer of this legal consequence when the deadline is set.
 This also applies if the customer refuses to participate in functional testing, thus making functional testing impossible.

 The parties agree that a prioritized ticket system is to be used, both during project work and when reporting/inquiring about faults.
-For the remainder, the arrangements in Section 8 of these terms and conditions of service apply.
+In addition, the provisions in Section 9 of these terms and conditions of service apply.

 (1) Within the scope of service rendering (consulting or support services and training in particular), T.CON owes the customer purely support-related service, and not the practical implementation of any results achieved during the rendering of service.
 This would need to be agreed upon separately as a project service in a service contract.